-A piece to treasure long after the wick has been burnt to the bottom for its handmade-in-France ceramic pot features the original 1955 Piero Fornasetti astronomical design.
+A piece to treasure long after the wick has been burnt to the bottom for its handmade-in-France ceramic pot featuring the original 1955 Piero Fornasetti astronomical design.
 The scent inside is created by Fornasetti’s son Barnaba and the perfumer Olivier Polge and is characterised by herbal aromas of thyme and lavender alongside incense and labdanum.

 To choose just one candle from the Baobab collection was simply too difficult, and so this incense and amber scented Christmas candle joins my shortlist too.
 Not only does its fragrance offer something woodier than the berry-scented Louise candle, but its handblown glass vessel provides an alternative should your Christmas colour palette lean towards evergreen shades.